raffaelfoidl/maDMP-evaluation/README.md

   <tr>
     <td>2 Documentation and Data Quality</td>
     <td>0</td>
     <td>No keywords specified.
-Original JSON file contains <code>documentation_and_metadata</code> element where some information about metadata is provided; this field is, however, not part of the RDA CMP Common Standard and can therefore not be considered.
+Original JSON file contains <code>documentation_and_metadata</code> element where some information about metadata is provided; this field is, however, not part of the RDA-CMP Common Standard and can therefore not be considered.
 No information about versioning.
 Minimal statement regarding data quality assurance.</td>
   </tr>
   <tr>
     <td>3 Storage and Backup During the Research Process</td>